hs78123/War/README.md

 # Global Warming
 Global warming is a
-huge probl
-em in modern society.
+huge problem in modern society.
 Global warming
-is melting the ice ca
+is melting the ice caps
-ps and killing thousands
+and killing thousands
 of species and animals.
-It is caused mainly by emm
+It is caused mainly by
-esions of fossil fuels.
+emmesions of fossil fuels.
 This is a
-seriouis p
+seriouis
-roblem, and the best way to solve t his is continued work that needs to start now.
+problem, and the best way to solve t his is continued work that needs to start now.
 Transfering
 to solar and
 nuclear
-enegery a
+enegery
-nd cleaner cheaper energy soucres is neccesary to stop this phenomenom in its tracks.
+and cleaner cheaper energy soucres is neccesary to stop this phenomenom in its tracks.